fknauf/nabla/README.md

 Nabla depends on [Eigen](http://eigen.tuxfamily.org) for the vector types and calculations. `nabla::vector<n>` is an alias for an Eigen vector of doubles of length `n`.

-Furthermore, Nabla depends on my own pack_traits library for introspection on variadic template argument packs.
-This is configured as a subrepository and will be automatically cloned into your Nabla working copy.